Seagate/cortx-experiments/daos-cortx/docs/setup_robinhood_policy_engine.md

 1. Create objects in a daos container (i.e. inside dfuse mount point)

-- create larger and smaller objects inside the container.
+- create larger and smaller objects inside the container. container is mounted at /mnt/daos_container for this excercise and same fs_path will be used in config file as well.

 - These object(s) are going to be moved to s3 bucket and downloaded from there to doas container directory.

 2. Create config file and add policies and start Scanning the database and check contents of the container on robinhood's database

-- Readily available config files with correct config options are present [here]()
+- Readily available config files with correct config options are present [here](https://github.com/Seagate/cortx-experiments/blob/rajkumarpatel2602-robinhood-pengine/daos-cortx/src/samples/rh_daos_cortx.conf)

-`/root/setup_robinhood/robinhood-3.1.6/rpms/BUILD/robinhood-3.1.6/src/robinhood/robinhood --scan --once -L stderr -f /etc/robinhood.d/daos_cortx.conf`
+`/root/setup_robinhood/robinhood-3.1.6/rpms/BUILD/robinhood-3.1.6/src/robinhood/robinhood --scan --once -L stderr -f /etc/robinhood.d/rh_daos_cortx.conf`

 `/root/setup_robinhood/robinhood-3.1.6/rpms/BUILD/robinhood-3.1.6/src/robinhood/rbh-report --fs-info --class-info`

 3. Create s3 bucket

-`aws s3 mb s3://daos-perf-test-bucket`
+`aws s3 mb s3://daos-bucket`

+Note : For this excercise test buacket name used is daos-bucket and same is used inside rh_daos_cortx.conf file referenced above.

 4. Run the policy to move larger objects (daos_to_cortx_archive policy)

-`/root/setup_robinhood/robinhood-3.1.6/rpms/BUILD/robinhood-3.1.6/src/robinhood/robinhood --scan --once -L stderr -f /etc/robinhood.d/posix.conf --run=daos_to_cortx_archive(all)`
+`/root/setup_robinhood/robinhood-3.1.6/rpms/BUILD/robinhood-3.1.6/src/robinhood/robinhood --scan --once -L stderr -f /etc/robinhood.d/rh_daos_cortx.conf --run=daos_to_cortx_archive(all)`

-5. Check contents on container and on s3 bucket
+5. Verify contents on container and on s3 bucket

 `ls`